T

 park

-A stunning geological wonder and world-famous outdoor concert venue.
-Explore the hiking trails, marvel at the red sandstone formations, and take in the panoramic views.
+A stunning geological formation and world-renowned outdoor concert venue.
+Explore the hiking trails and marvel at the natural acoustics and dramatic sandstone structures.

 2. Midday